slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 for the most unproductive and useless of labors, and shifted my attention to aspects of scientific development which bear at least potential for the betterment of human life.
-I have written elsewhere on this; those reflections are a product of my wife's example.
+I have written elsewhere on this; those reflections are a product of my girlfriend's example.

 <p align="center">
   <img src="../Images/seleyyo.jpg">